Koromix/tytools/lib/qt5/README.md

 ## MSVC 20xx 64-bit with static MSVCRT

+These instructions have been tested with *Qt 5.12.2*, they will probably **not work for Qt versions < 5.12**.
+Even if they work, you may not be able to link TyTools correctly.

 Download qtbase source from http://download.qt.io/official_releases/qt/5.12/5.12.2/submodules/qtbase-everywhere-src-5.12.2.zip

 Extract the directory inside it to "tytools/lib/qt5" and rename "qtbase-everywhere-src-5.12.2" to